zhaoyul/aposd-vs-clean-code/README.md

 However, the `addSongToLibrary` declaration is not (yet) a good abstraction because it omits information that is essential.
-In order to use `addSongToLibrary`, developers will need answers to the following questions:
+In order to use `addSongToLibrary`, developers need answers to the following questions:

 * Is there any expected format for an author string, such as "LastName, FirstName"?
 * Are the authors expected to be in alphabetical order?
 If not, is the order